sumidhakp123/Instagram-Clone/README.md

 -- We need to figure out when to schedule an ad campgain
 - 3. We want to target our inactive users with an email campaign.
 -- Find the users who have never posted a photo
-- 4.-- q4
-/*We're running a new contest to see who can get the most likes on a single photo.
+- 4. We're running a new contest to see who can get the most likes on a single photo.
+WHO WON??!!
-WHO WON??!!*/

--- q5
-/*Our Investors want to know...
+- 5. Our Investors want to know...
      How many times does the average user post?
-/*total number of photos/total number of users*/ SELECT ROUND((SELECT COUNT(*)FROM photos)/(SELECT COUNT(*) FROM users),2);
+Total number of photos/total number of users

--- q6
-/* User ranking by postings higher to lower*/
+- 6.User ranking by postings higher to lower
-SELECT users.username,COUNT(photos.image_url)
-FROM users
-JOIN photos ON users.id = photos.user_id
-GROUP BY users.id
-ORDER BY 2 DESC;

--- q7
-/*Total Posts by users (longer versionof SELECT COUNT(*)FROM photos) */ SELECT SUM(user_posts.total_posts_per_user)
-FROM (SELECT users.username,COUNT(photos.image_url) AS total_posts_per_user
-FROM users
-JOIN photos ON users.id = photos.user_id
-GROUP BY users.id) AS user_posts;

--- q8
+- 7.Total Posts by users.
-/*total numbers of users who have posted at least one time */
+- 8.Total numbers of users who have posted at least one time.

--- q9
-/*A brand wants to know which hashtags to use in a post What are the top 5 most commonly used hashtags?*/ SELECT tag_name, COUNT(tag_name) AS total
+- 9. A brand wants to know which hashtags to use in a post.
+What are the top 5 most commonly used hashtags?
-FROM tags
-JOIN photo_tags ON tags.id = photo_tags.tag_id
-GROUP BY tags.id
-ORDER BY total DESC;

--- q10
-/*We have a small problem with bots on our site...
+-- 10 We have a small problem with bots on our site...
-Find users who have liked every single photo on the site*/ SELECT users.id,username, COUNT(users.id) As total_likes_by_user FROM users
+Find users who have liked every single photo on the site
-JOIN likes ON users.id = likes.user_id
-GROUP BY users.id
-HAVING total_likes_by_user = (SELECT COUNT(*) FROM photos);

--- q11
-/*We also have a problem with celebrities
-Find users who have never commented on a photo*/
+- 11. We also have a problem with celebrities Find users who have never commented on a photo

--- q12
--- /* Find the count of users who have never commented on phto */
+- 12. Find the count of users who have never commented on photo.

--- q13
-/*Find users who have ever commented on a photo*/
+-13.
+Find users who have ever commented on a photo

---q14 Find the count of users who have commented on a photo
+-14.
+Find the count of users who have commented on a photo

--- q15
-/*Are we overrun with bots and celebrity accounts?
-Find the percentage of our users who have either never commented on a photo or have commented on photos before*/
+- 15. *Are we overrun with bots and celebrity accounts?
+Find the percentage of our users who have either never commented on a photo or have commented on photos before*